 At times, NCTC may collect or obtain data that exceeds its capacity to evaluate the information immediately to determine what information within the dataset qualifies for retention.
-The these instances, NCTC's Office of Enterprise Services, in coordination with NCTC Legal, the NCTC CLPO, and NCTC's Office of Information Technology Services, must document why NCTC's needs cannot be met by accessing the data without collecting it.
+In these instances, NCTC's Office of Enterprise Services, in coordination with NCTC Legal, the NCTC CLPO, and NCTC's Office of Information Technology Services, must document why NCTC's needs cannot be met by accessing the data without collecting it.
 This documentation must also include the purpose of the activity for which the data is needed, which set of handling and querying requirements (routine or exceptional) will be applied to the unevaluated information, and whether the unevaluated information is anticipated to include information concerning U.S. persons that is significant in volume, proportion, or sensitivity.
 The documentation must be completed and approved before the information is available for analytic purposes.
-In emergency circumstances, however, the designated senior official responsible for approving such documentation may make the information immediately available for analytic purposes under the exceptional handling rules.
-NCTC has not implemented any additional guidance or policies for data acquisition in an emergency or exigent scenario where it would be untimely to follow the typical acquisition process.
+In emergency circumstances, however, the designated senior official responsible for approving such documentation may make the information immediately available for analytic purposes for data acquisition in an emergency or exigent scenario where it would be untimely to follow the typical acquisition process.